بررسی تأثیر بانکداری سایه بر انتقال سیاست پولی در ایران با استفاده از رویکرد DSGE

 • Seyed Hossein Mirjalili 3

-1 Department of Economics, University of Sistan and Baluchestan, Zahedan, Iran
+1 Ph.D.
+Student in Economics, Faculty of Economics and Administrative Sciences, University of Sistan and Baluchestan, Zahedan, Iran.

-3 Professor of Economics, Faculty of Economics, Institute for Humanities and Cultural Studies, Tehran, Iran.
+3 Professor, Department of Economics, Faculty of Economics, Institute for Humanities and Cultural Studies, Tehran, Iran

 چکیده [English]